blab/ncov-wa-phylodynamics/README.md

 We further assume the probability of moving from the E to I and from the I to the R compartment is exponentially distributed with mean=5 days.
 This leads to a mean time of infectivity if 10 days.

-We used a simulation time of 6 weeks, with the Re changing from 5 to 2 and then to 1 in windows of 2 weeks.
+We used a simulation time of 6 weeks, with the Re first being 3 and then moving to 1.
+We allowed the Re to change every 2 days, as for the inferences.
-During each window, we assume the number of infections each infection event causes to be distributed according to a negative binomial distribution with mean=1 and k=0.3.
+During each window, we assume the number of infections each infection event causes to be distributed according to a negative binomial distribution with mean=Re and variance= $$Re + \frac{R_{e}^2}{k}$$, with k=0.3.

 We next simulated sequences of 29000 based pair length using and HKY + Gamma model with a transition/transversion ratio of 6.4, a gamma rate of 0.05 and an average rate of evolution of 0.008 per site and year.
 We then infer the population dynamics from these sequences using the same two approaches with the same settings as described above.